Bridge: Arch bridge

 Arch bridges consist of a curved arch, under compression, which supports the deck either above or below the arch.
-The shape of the arch can be a semicircle, elliptical, a pointed arch, or a segment of a circle.
-When the arch is semicircular, as in Roman bridges, the force of the arch is directed vertically downward to the foundation.
-When the arch is elliptical or a circular segment, the force is directed diagonally, and abutments are often required.
-Deck arch bridges hold the deck above the arch; tied-arch bridges suspend the deck below the arch; and through-arch bridges position the deck through the middle of the arch.
+The shape of the arch can be a semicircle, ellipse, pointed arch, or segment of a circle.
+Arches exert a diagonal force at both ends, requiring strong supports or abutments to prevent the arch from spreading or collapsing.
+Deck arch bridges hold the deck above the arch; tied-arch bridges suspend the deck below the arch; and through arch bridges position the deck through the middle of the arch.